Sam Bankman-Fried Net Worth

 What is Sam Bankman-Fried's Net Worth?

-With all that said, most of his wealth is tied up in tokens and his ownership stake of FTX, and his assets have been described as "of speculative value" and "illiquid."
+With all that said, there were concerns along the way that most of Sam's wealth was tied up in tokens and his ownership stake of FTX.
+Critics described his assets as "of speculative value" and "illiquid."
 In 2021, a screenshot of his digital wallet reportedly showed $10 billion in digital coins.
 However, it was also reported that $5 billion in coins were "locked" and not available for conversion.
 In addition, $4 billion of those coins were issued by FTX.

 Sam Bankman-Fried was born on March 6th of 1992 in Stanford, California.
 Raised by two professors at Stanford Law School, Sam became interested in utilitarianism at a young age.
 He also displayed a talent for mathematics and attended summer camps for gifted students during his high school years.
 After graduating, Sam attended the Massachusetts Institute of Technology and eventually graduated with a degree in physics.
 During his college years, Bankman-Fried blogged about topics such as sports, politics, and utilitarianism.